cmdrDiscoCat/CatNav/README.md

 # CatNav

-*It was a good idea and, like most of them, were made whole faster, by other devs.*
+*It was a good idea and, like most of them, somebody made the same thing better, faster AND integrated in ED Market Connector.*

 *Shame, CatNav was a cool name.*